lumentut/db2_query/README.md

 ## 5. ActiveRecord Combination

-Create an abstract class that inherit from `ActiveRecord::Base`.
+Create an abstract class that inherits from `ActiveRecord::Base`.
 We have to implement `splat` operator correctly at the arguments to make it works.

 ```ruby
 class Db2Record < ActiveRecord::Base